-The employees took aircrafts for business trips for 809 times (2018: 609 times) and the total carbon dioxide from air travel amounted to 95,291.10 kg (2018: 68,108.90 kg).
-The purposes of business trip are business development, risk auditing and asset management, etc. The need of business development attributed to the increase in times of business trip during the Reporting Period, and so that the total carbon dioxide indirectly resulted from air travel reasonably increased.
-The Group has adopted a policy of emission reduction, (i) the employees only took aircrafts for business trips when necessary; and (ii) the Group arranges phone or video conference instead of face-to-face meetings to reduce emissions from transportation.
+The employees took aircrafts for business trips for 387 times (2019: 809 times) and the total carbon dioxide equivalent generated from air travel amounted to 47,503.40 kg (2019: 95,291.10 kg).
+The purposes of business trip are business development, risk auditing and asset management, etc. The Group has adopted a policy of emission reduction including, (i) the employees only took aircrafts for business trips when necessary; and (ii) the Group arranges phone or video conference instead of face-to-face meetings to reduce emissions from transportation.